skykingisepic/epic-node-StartOS/README.md

 start-cli --host https:/startos-server-name.local package install epic-node.s9pk
 ```

-If you already have your `startos-cli` config file setup with a default `host`, you can install simply by running:
+If you already have your `start-cli` config file setup with a default `host`, you can install simply by running:

 ```
 make install